jaysupanekar/sentiment-sports-transformer/README.md

 **What This Project Did Not Accomplish:**

-⏳ **Empirical Training:** Actual fine-tuning on 50K TED-S dataset (requires GPU infrastructure)
+- ⏳ Actual fine-tuning on 50K TED-S dataset (requires GPU infrastructure and data access)
-⏳ **Full Evaluation:** Confusion matrix and error analysis on held-out test set
+- ⏳ Real-world validation of projected confusion matrix performance
-⏳ **Training Validation:** Learning curves, checkpoints, hyperparameter optimization
+- ⏳ Empirical verification of projected training curve metrics
-⏳ **Real-World Deployment:** Production system with streaming data pipeline
+- ⏳ Comprehensive error analysis on misclassified examples from actual trained model

 **Important Clarifications:**